Absolution: General absolution

 For a valid reception of general absolution, the penitent must be contrite for all his mortal sins and have the resolution to confess, at the earliest opportunity, each of those mortal sins forgiven in general absolution.
 Anyone receiving general absolution is also required to make a complete individual confession to a priest as soon as possible.
-An historical example is the absolution given by Fr.
-William Corby to the Irish Brigade during the Battle of Gettysburg in 1863.
-Contemporary examples of general absolution are the Three Mile Island nuclear accident, where general absolution was granted to all Catholics endangered by the incident, and the firefighters, many of whom were Italian and Irish, who were granted general absolution by local priests before heading into the burning World Trade Towers on September 11, 2001, terrorist attacks.
+An historical example is the absolution given by William Corby to the Irish Brigade during the Battle of Gettysburg in 1863.
+Contemporary examples of general absolution are the Three Mile Island nuclear accident, where general absolution was granted to all Catholics endangered by the incident, and the firefighters, many of whom were Italian and Irish, who were granted general absolution by local priests before heading into the burning World Trade Towers on September 11, 2001.

 The proper belief of imminent danger of death is a sufficient rationale to administer the rite, even though the actual danger might not actually exist.
-The general absolution was given by Honolulu Bishop Clarence Richard Silva to people at a church programme during the 2018 Hawaii false missile alert as it was believed that direct nuclear attack from North Korea was imminent.
+The general absolution was licitly given by Honolulu Bishop Clarence Richard Silva to people at a church programme during the 2018 Hawaii false missile alert as it was believed that direct nuclear attack from North Korea was imminent.